 Exercise can be a major help in fighting and overcoming the debilitating effects of depression.
-The Institute's NSW Coach Kevin Troeger gives you advice on training depressed clients.
+Fitness Coach Kevin Troeger shares some insights on training depressed clients.

-Depression is a serious mental condition that can be debilitating for someone suffering with it.
-People can have varying forms, being diagnosed with conditions ranging from clinical depression to manic depression or bi-polar disorder.
-The symptoms can be anything from a lack of energy to struggling with the motivation to do anything.
+Depression is a serious mental condition that can be debilitating for someone suffering it.
+Depression is not the same for everyone, with conditions ranging from clinical depression to manic depression or bi-polar disorder.

-Physically exercise helps, but it's more on the psychological/mental side that the benefits are seen.
-Exercise stimulates the release of seratonin' and endorphins'.
-These are hormones closely associated with feelings of wellness and happiness and are sometimes referred to as our body's natural anti-depressants.
-Not only does this help, but your client should also feel positive that they have accomplished something.
+Physically, exercise helps, but it’s more on the psychological/mental side that the benefits truly become apparent.
+Exercise stimulates the release of serotonin and endorphins – hormones closely associated with feelings of wellbeing and happiness that are sometimes referred to as the body’s natural antidepressants.

-There are other considerations to be taken into account when designing an exercise program for people with this condition.
-A big thing is that their energy levels and motivation will be quite low, so it's better if the program starts at a very low base and is progressed when the client is ready.
+Your client’s energy levels and motivation will likely be quite low, so it’s better if the program starts at a very low base and progresses only when the client is ready.

-A client I trained prior to being diagnosed was very active every day and comfortably doing a 10min cardio warm up, four sets circuit, abs and lower back exercises and warm down stretches within an hour’s training session.
-For the first three months after diagnosis this client could not, and did not want to, enter the gym and do any exercise.
+A client I trained prior to being diagnosed was active every day and comfortably performed a 10-minute cardio warm up, four-sets circuit, abs and lower back exercises and warm down stretches within an hour’s training session.
+For the first three months after being diagnosed with depression, she could not, and did not want to, enter the gym or do any exercise.

-It was a catch-22 as she wanted to get in to train but would get more down on herself and felt like a failure because she just couldn't do it.
-Once we started up again, she literally struggled to get through a 5min warm-up, one set of each exercise (at a much lighter weight and lower intensity than previously) and some ab exercises in the same one-hour session.
+It was a catch-22, as she wanted to get in to train but would get more down on herself and feel like a failure because she just couldn’t do it.
+When she did start training again, she struggled to get through a 5-minute warm up, one set of each exercise (at a much lighter weight and lower intensity than previously) and some ab exercises in the same one-hour session.
 This client simply did not have the energy to sustain exercise and was fatiguing far more quickly than previously.
 As personal trainers, we must be aware of this significant effect on training capability, and adapt both our exercise prescription and our expectations of the client.

-It also takes some time to adjust to the medication as they can have some side affects.
-Sometimes they may have a suppressed appetite or a big drop in blood pressure and therefore may need a much longer time to sit or stand up from a supine position without feeling dizzy and faint.
-This would mean that sometimes it may be best to avoid any exercise where the client is laying down, either prone or supine, and other days it may be best to just really take it easy during the session.
+A client with depression may also be taking some form of prescription medication, which can have adverse side effects.
+They may have a suppressed appetite or a significant drop in blood pressure, and therefore may need to take much longer to sit or stand up from a supine position in order to prevent feeling dizzy or faint.
+In such cases, it may be best to avoid any exercises that require the client to lie down, either prone or supine.
+At other times, it may be necessary to just take things particularly easy during the session.

-With depression, the goal is generally not to push the client with heavy weights or high intensity exercises.
-It is about movement and completing something that will give them that sense of accomplishment and release some of those feel good' hormones.
-So don't push them too hard until they are ready, and allow for some leniency.
-You want them to boost their confidence and experience a sense of achievement and confidence but without adding to the physical and mental stresses they are already trying to cope with.
+When personal training clients with depression, the goal is generally not to push the client with heavy weights or high intensity exercises.
+It is about movement and completing something that will give them a sense of accomplishment and release some of those ‘feel good’ hormones.
+Don’t push them too hard until they are ready, and allow for some leniency.
+You want them to boost their confidence and experience a sense of achievement, but without adding to the physical and mental stresses they are already trying to cope with.